rust-embedded/critical-section/README.md

 }
 ```

-If you're writing a library crate that provides a custom impl, it is strongly recommended that
+If you're writing a library crate that provides an impl, it is strongly recommended that
 you only provide it if explicitly enabled by the user via a Cargo feature `critical-section-impl`.
 This allows the user to opt out from your impl to supply their own.